 How common is syphilis?

-The rate of syphilis is currently rising.
-According to the Centers for Disease Control and Prevention, in 2017, there were 101,567 reported cases of syphilis in the US, as compared to 63,450 cases in 2014.
+The rate of syphilis is currently increasing.
+According to the Centers for Disease Control and Prevention, in 2018, there were 115, 045 reported cases of syphilis in the US, as compared to 101,584 cases in 2017.

 How is syphilis spread?

 Syphilis is passed from person to person through direct contact with the syphilis sore or moist rash.
 It is usually passed through sexual contact, including vaginal, anal, and oral sex.
-It can also be passed by kissing, hand contact, or other close personal contact.
-Pregnant women with syphilis can pass it on to their babies before birth.
+Pregnant individuals with syphilis can pass it on to their babies before birth.